Skip To Content

 How do I dispute a parking citation?

-If you receive a parking ticket or parking citation, you have 21 days to either pay or dispute the citation.
-Unpaid citations will be referred to the Department of Motor Vehicles (DMV) for a registration hold, or referred to a collection agency.
-Within 21 days, you must do the following:
+If you receive a parking ticket, you have 21 days from the citation date to either pay it or file a dispute.
+If you leave the citation unpaid and do not contest it within this 21-day window, the citation will be referred to a collection agency or to the Department of Motor Vehicles (DMV) for a registration hold.

 APPEALS